 First of all, this is a good card, and I understand how most people wouldn't blink at paying a $120 annual fee to get the perks that this card gives you.

-Let's have a closer look at this card:
+Let's have a closer look at the premium Visa Infinite Avion card:

 - 1 RBC Reward Point for every $1 spent on the card

 - Earn 1.25 RBC Reward Points for every $1 spent on travel related expenditures on the card